Jana ratchets up pressure on Freshpet, recruits Schmidt to campaign

 Jana Partners LLC, which reported owning a 9.9% stake in September, recently added Schmidt to a group of advisers that also includes a former Kraft Foods chief financial officer and a former chief executive officer at Jarden Corp, said the sources, who were not permitted to speak publicly on the private matter.

-The move comes at a time of significant interest in acquisitions in the sector and after Freshpet has hired Bank of America BAC.N to explore strategic alternatives, including a possible sale, two people familiar with the hiring said.
+The move comes at a time of significant interest in acquisitions in the sector.

 Schmidt is a former chief executive officer of premium pet food brand Blue Buffalo which was purchased by General Mills Inc GIS.N in 2017.
 Schmidt currently serves as a director at Campbell Soup Co CPB.N, having joined the board in 2018 as part of a settlement with hedge fund Third Point LLC.